yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 ## 3. Example end-to-end flow

 1. The iframe posts the serialized event payload to the parent window.
-2. The host page receives the message, validates the origin (and optional `internalKey`), and parses the payload.
+2. The host page receives the message, validates it using either the iframe origin or shared key, and parses the payload.
 3. Measurement IDs from the host and iframe are merged and serialized.
 4. The host forwards the event to GA4 (`gtag("event", ...)`).
 5. The host pushes the normalized event to both `window.dataLayer` and